mzazon/awesome-cloud-projects/aws/cdn-cloudfront-origin-access/cdn-cloudfront-origin-access.md

 4. **Create WAF Web ACL for security**:

    AWS WAF provides application-layer security that protects your CDN from common web attacks and abuse patterns.
 The managed rule sets automatically update to defend against emerging threats like SQL injection, cross-site scripting (XSS), and known bad IP addresses.
 Rate limiting prevents abuse by blocking IP addresses that exceed your defined request thresholds, protecting your infrastructure from both malicious attacks and unintentional traffic spikes.
-This proactive security approach reduces server load and prevents service disruptions before they impact legitimate users.
-Learn more about [AWS WAF with CloudFront](https://docs.aws.amazon.com/waf/latest/developerguide/cloudfront-features.html).

    ```bash
    # Create WAF rules configuration